josiahjswab/Hackathon/README.md

 ## Project Requirments

-* Utilize a minimum two API's of your choice.
+* Utilize two API's of your choice.
 * Complete the project withen 72 hours.

 ## API's Used